auspham/SeptNotes/W12-Revision.md

 	</details>

-## Topic2: User stories and backlogs
+## Topic 2: User stories and backlogs

 - User Stories: how are they different to Use Cases?
 How do they fit with agile development?
 How do they reduce risk associated with requirements change?